amkram/parsimony/README.md

 `1_make_starting_tree`: This folder contains scripts to produce a filtered global phylogeny, the "starting tree" in the manuscript.
 Samples from the starting tree are used in `3_real_data_experiments` to infer trees from real data.

-`2_optimize_starting_tree`: The starting tree from the previous folder is optimized with various methods, and the best tree is chosen as the "ground truth" over which to simulate sequences (in folder `4_simulated_data_experiments`)
+`2_optimization_experiments`: Scripts for testing various optimization methods (Ground Truth Optimization and Correlation Optimization Experiments in the manuscript)

 `3_real_data_experiments`: This folder contains scripts and results of tree inference methods on real SARS-CoV-2 data.
 Each method is compared by log likelihood.
+These are the Real Online Experiments, Real De Novo Experiments, and Real Unrestricted Experiments in the manuscript.

 `4_simulated_data_experiments`: Scripts and results of inference methods on simulated SARS-CoV-2 data.
 Comparisons between methods are done by computing tree distances to a ground truth phylogeny.
+These are the Simuated Online Experiments, Simulated De Novo Experiments, and Simulated Unrestricted Experiments in the manuscript.

 ---